oracle-livelabs/apex/crm-app/approvals-component/approvals-component.md

-# Add Task Definition
+# Implement Human Workflow

 ## Introduction

+In this lab, you will create a workflow that tracks interactions and assigns tasks to team members by utilizing the approvals component.

-In this lab, you learn to create a task definition to configure task parameters, participants, actions, and due dates for an activity request.
-Moreover, you create a form page to Submit an Activity request and add a Unified Task list page to see the submitted activity request list by a requestor and the Approval list with completed or expired status tag.
+To begin, participants will design a task definition, where they can configure various task parameters, assign participants, specify actions, and set due dates for activity requests.
+Additionally, a form page will be created to allow users to submit activity requests.
+Moreover, a Unified Task list page will be added, displaying the submitted activity requests by requestors, along with an Approval list that indicates completed or expired status tags.
+This will enable efficient management of the CRM workflow within the application.

 Estimated Time: 15 minutes

-### Objectives

-In this lab, you will:
-- Create Task Definition
-- Create Page to apply Expense
-- Create Unified Task Lists

 ## Task 1: Create a task definition: